Direkt zum Inhalt

 -- english version below --

-Zeigen Sie, was Ihre Software kann – und gestalten Sie die Zukunft von BCF aktiv mit.
+Zeigen Sie, was Ihre Software leisten kann – und gestalten Sie die Zukunft des BIM Collaboration Format (BCF) aktiv mit.

-Mit dem von buildingSMART Deutschland organisierten und zusammen mit Partnern entwickelten BIM Fit Check können Softwareunternehmen die BIM-Fähigkeit ihrer Produkte in Bezug auf verschiedene Anwendungsfälle belegen – und ihre Lösung inklusive der Workflows live einem Fachpublikum präsentieren.
+Mit dem von buildingSMART Deutschland organisierten und zusammen mit Partnern entwickelten BIM Fit Check© können Softwareunternehmen die BIM-Fähigkeit ihrer Produkte für unterschiedliche Anwendungsfälle belegen – und ihre Lösung inklusive der Workflows live einem Fachpublikum präsentieren.

 Die Idee

-Die Arbeitsgruppe hat folgende, regelmäßig in Projekten auftauchende Anwendungsfälle definiert, um daraus einen möglichen Standardprozess zu generieren:
+Eine Arbeitsgruppe von buildingSMART Deutschland hat folgende, regelmäßig in Projekten auftauchende Anwendungsfälle definiert, um daraus einen möglichen Standardprozess zu generieren:

 1. Koordination einer Kollision zwischen einem Model-Checker und 2 CAD-Systemen